Fledtrain/Unit-Test-Project/README.md

 ## Features
-Calculate Bill by how many Guest you have
+Calculate your Bill by how many Guest you have

 ## Deployment